IHE/ITI.NPFS/input/pagecontent/ITI-87.md

 - 422 – Unprocessable Entity:

-- When the FHIR Resource DocumentReference.type is not supported by the File Manager.
+- When the FHIR Resource DocumentReference.type is not supported by the File Manager

-- If the Bundle Resource contains resources other than Binary, DocumentReference Resources and the resources referenced by the DocumentReference Resource.
+- If the Bundle Resource contains resources other than Binary, DocumentReference Resources and the resources referenced by the DocumentReference Resource

 The File Manager can return other status codes 4xx or 5xx in accordance to internal business rules that are out of scope for this transaction.